fracpete/i-am-supernova/README.md

 ## Example usage (multiple outputs) ##
-Use either the `csv` (Linux/Mac) or `csv.bat` (Windows) script to execute the class for generating a graphical output based on a CSV file.
-The generated output files get stored in the specified output directory.
+Use either the `csv` (Linux/Mac) or `csv.bat` (Windows) script to execute the class for generating plots based on parameters stored in a CSV file.
+The generated output files get stored in the specified output directory, using the `ID` as the file name.

 ```bash
 csv \